NafiurSiddiqui/Lara-ground/NOTES.md

 # AUTH

--   It is suggested to use `laravel breeze` from the very beginning during the installation of laravel.
+-   It is suggested to use `laravel breeze` from the very beginning during the installation of laravel. ( ONLY if you want the the AUTH taken care of)

 # Running the app